-BIO has shifted to remote and virtual online services only through May 3rd due to Alameda County’s “shelter in place” guidance.
+BIO has shifted to remote and virtual online services only through due to Alameda County’s “shelter in place” order.
 While our physical location is closed, we will maintain our virtual student advising and other advising services through email and Zoom.
 See our COVID-19 Updates & FAQ page for more info.

 A Federal Register notice announces the decision to temporarily limit the travel of individuals from Canada into the United States at land ports of entry along the United States-Canada border to “essential travel.”
 “Essential travel” includes “Individuals traveling to attend educational institutions; Individuals traveling to work in the

 In response to significant worldwide challenges related to the COVID-19 pandemic, the U.S. Department of State is temporarily suspending routine visa services at all U.S. Embassies and Consulates.
 Embassies and consulates will cancel all routine immigrant and nonimmigrant visa appointments as of March 20, 2020.

 CORONAVIRUS UPDATE: Effective Monday, March 2nd at 5 p.m. eastern standard time, the U.S. government will deny the entry into the U.S. of any foreign national (except immediate family of U.S. citizens and permanent residents) who were physically present within the Islamic Republic of Iran within the last 14 days.
 This proclamation does not apply to persons aboard a flight scheduled to arrive in the United States that departed prior to 5:00 p.m. eastern standard time on March 2, 2020.